When Generic Prompt Improvements Hurt: Evaluation-Driven Iteration for LLM Applications: LLM-as-Judge

 \subsection{Recommended Guardrails}

 To deploy LLM judges safely, follow a strict protocol.
 Never use self-evaluation; a model should not judge its own inputs.
-Validate judge scores against human labels on a representative sample, targeting a correlation coefficient greater than 0.7.
+Validate judge scores against human labels on a representative sample, and predefine acceptable agreement or correlation thresholds for the target domain (for example, a correlation above 0.7 when continuous scores are appropriate).
 Use judges primarily for screening or regression testing, not as the final certifier for high-stakes decisions.
 Finally, re-validate calibration whenever the provider updates the model, as judge behavior can drift.